abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 Obviously, the definition of wealth is different for different people.
 A First World citizen's definition of wealth might be, "Oh, I have to make millions of dollars, and I'm completely done."

 Whereas to a Third World poor immigrant just entering the country, and we were poor immigrants who came here when I as fairly young, to the United States, wealth may just be a much lower number.
-It may just be like, "I don't have to work a manual labor job for the rest of my life that I don't want to work."
+It may just be like, "I don't have to work a manual labour job for the rest of my life that I don't want to work."

 But groups that despise it will essentially bring the entire group to that level.
 If you get too many takers, and not enough makers, society falls apart.
 You end up with a communist country.